 Most charter schools provide an innovative alternative to conventional NYC public schools.

-- allowing parents to choose a school based on what they think will work best for their children;
+- CHOICE: allowing parents to choose a school based on what they think will work best for their children;

-- accountability for meeting and exceeding academic, operational, and fiduciary goals
+- ACCOUNTABILITY: for meeting and exceeding academic, operational, and fiduciary goals